 Chinese characters are made of radicals (you will learn about them in the next step), but radicals themselves are not the lowest common denominator in characters, you have something that comes before them: the strokes that make them come about.

 Looking at the character 心, you have the stroke plus three (it’s one, there’s two in order to show they can have two directions) and if you arrange them in a certain way, you get 心.
 The interesting thing is that strokes repeat themselves all the time throughout Chinese characters. is a very common stroke to come by, for example in 几 that is formed of three individual strokes (though it would be only two when you write it): + + .

 A good example is the character 永 that is composed of many single strokes:

 Memorizing the strokes of a character is comparable to learning the letters of a word, but way more complicated.
 It helps you remember the character itself and write it correctly.

 After you have a very good idea on how strokes work, you can move on to radicals.
 To a beginner, Chinese characters might look like random drawings, but they are far from random.
-After you master pinyin and strokes, you should study the components of Chinese characters, a.k.a. radicals.
-The best way to learn Chinese radicals is by using the Kangxi radical list (sort the list by frequency).
-Due to the fact that not all radicals are used as often as others, it is difficult to say how long you should study them for.
+After you master pinyin and strokes, you should study the components of Chinese characters, which are also known as radicals.
+The best way to learn Chinese radicals is by using the Kangxi radical list, however, due to the fact that not all radicals are used as often as others, it is difficult to say how long you should study them for.
 There are 214 radicals, if you learn the 100 most common radicals, you could then start learning characters.
 It’s very difficult to estimate, as some radicals are rarely seen.
 You should aim for being able to single radicals out from characters.
-Be aware, this stage of learning Mandarin can really make you demotivated, so take it easy.
+Be aware, this stage of Chinese can really make lose your motivation, so take it easy.
 Do it the way you think you should until you can single out (and recognize) the radicals/components like so (zoom into the characters with your browser if you have to):